 And if by chance you did meet her in person that day in Waterloo, then you met a great broad.
 But, if she got your autograph through security, staff, and/or bribes (an offering of booze, cigarettes or a good joke), that is okay too.
 It doesn’t matter.
 The message of the light pole got to you, and your response made her day.
 You brought her to a more exciting place.
 And in return, my reward – a happy and star-struck Mom and the knowledge she would do anything for her family.

-Oh, lastly and not lost on me at all, my long-time fantasy also fulfilled: a heart-shaped message, from Mark Hamill, complete with an arrow.
-I guess The galaxy was listening.
+Oh, lastly and not lost on me at all, my long-time fantasy also fulfilled: a heart-shaped message, from Luke Skywalker, complete with an arrow.
+I guess the galaxy was listening.